Ibogaine: Use and effects

 Ibogaine-containing shredded bark of T. iboga for consumption.

-Ibogaine is derived from the root of Tabernanthe iboga, a plant known to exhibit hallucinogenic effects in people who use consume it.
+Ibogaine is derived from the root of Tabernanthe iboga, a plant known to exhibit hallucinogenic effects in people who consume it.
 It is described as having a typical dose range of 1,000 to 1,500 mg orally, with these doses producing hallucinogenic effects, and a duration of 18 to 36 hours.
-However, lower doses like 200 to 400 mg orally are also active.
-In addition, very low doses of ibogaine like 8 to 30 mg orally have been used and reported to produce stimulant effects.
+However, lower doses like 200 to 400 mg orally are also active and said to be hallucinogenic.
+In addition, very low doses of ibogaine, like 8 to 50 mg orally, have been used and reported to produce stimulant or "antidepressant" effects.
 The onset of the drug is 1 to 3 hours and peak effects have been described as being reached after 2 hours.
 With full hallucinogenic doses, ibogaine is described as having three different phases of effects.
 The first phase is the acute or visionary phase, which onsets after 1 to 3 hours and has a duration of 4 to 8 hours; the second phase is the evaluative or introspective phase, which starts after 4 to 8 hours and has a duration of 8 to 20 hours; and the third phase is residual stimulation, which onsets after 12 to 24 hours and has a duration of 24 to 72 hours or longer.
 Each of these phases is described as having distinct qualitative effects.

 The visionary phase is a dream-like, conscious state called oneirophrenia.
 Visual effects are almost always present and are often described as films or slideshows.
-These may be accompanied by increases in long-term recall of visual memory, resulting in autobiographical content.
+These may be accompanied by increases in long-term visual memory, resulting in autobiographical content.
 Other changes to sensation and perception may occur, including auditory hallucinations or distortions.
 Nausea and vomiting can be severe.
 Subjects may experience extreme confusion and/or a depressed mood.
 The visionary stage typically lasts 4–8 hours, but may last longer with especially high doses.

-The introspective is poorly defined, often simply as 24 or 36 hours post-treatment.
+The introspective phase is poorly defined, often simply as 24 or 36 hours post-treatment.
 Sensation and perception return to normal, but nausea, headaches, and other side effects linger.
 Insomnia, irritability, and mood changes are often seen, including depression and sometimes mania.
 Depression can persist well after 36 hours, known as a "grey day"; the effect is well-recognized.
 A persistently low mood can progress into major depressive disorder, a chronic condition.
-For the treatment of opioid or alcohol addiction, the subjective experiences do not appear to be important, although they are correlated to some secondary measures (e.g. satisfaction in self-assessments).
+For the treatment of opioid or alcohol addiction, the subjective experiences do not appear to be important, although they are correlated with some secondary measures (e.g., satisfaction in self-assessments).

+Ibogaine has been referred to as an oneirogen (oneirophrenic or oneiric), or a hallucinogen that produces a dream-like state of consciousness.
+This unique altered state of consciousness is shared with harmala alkaloids like harmaline but is distinct from that of other hallucinogens like serotonergic psychedelics such as LSD or psilocybin.

+Contraindications

+Ibogaine should not be used during pregnancy or breastfeeding.